Johnson Music Center Neon Music Note Sign, Hutchinson, KS

 Since 1953, the Johnson Music neon sign at 420 North Main had been a Hutchinson, KS, icon.

-The sign was a relic of the era when big neon signs were a rule rather than an exception.
+As the city changed around it, the sign became a relic of the era when big neon signs were a rule rather than an exception.

 No more, though - Johnson Music closed June 25, 2016, and the sign was removed on July 22.
 Second generation owner Craig Johnson (pictured) has retired.
 His store was a valued Hutchinson institution, serving multiple generations of musicians, teachers and students.

 For 63 years, since its installation in 1953, Johnson Music leased the sign from Luminous Neon of Hutchinson, which now has a contract to sell it to airstreamguy.com of Marion, KS.

 Tom Sellers of Luminous Neon was kind enough to provide me with a scan of the concept drawing from the original 1953 contract.